-We have seen that a conventional program is made up of a series of “lines,” which form our source code (“the guts” of the program).
+We have seen that a conventional program consists of a series of “lines”, which form our source code (“the guts” of the program).

-Properly speaking, these lines are actually called “statements.”
+Properly speaking, these lines are actually called statements.
 Statements are the basic unit of any program.
-They represent the actions that the program must execute to achieve a certain result.
+They represent the actions the program must execute to achieve a certain result.

 A statement can be as simple as assigning a value to a variable or as complex as reading the contents of a file, or making a request to a web page.

-For example, let’s see how we would create a program that reads a file and displays its content on the screen.
+For example, let’s see how we would make a program that reads a file and displays its content on the screen.

 string filePath = "file_path.txt"; // file name